 | Medium Enterprise | Up to ₹50 crore | Up to ₹250 crore |

 The effect is significant.
-Their are many businesses that had overgrown their categories of MSMEs under the old limit.
+Many businesses have overgrown their categories of MSMEs under the old limit.
 This has led them to lose benefits like collateral-free loans, government tender preferences, and subsidy schemes.
-But with the help of this revisions now the MSMEs can qualify again.
+But with the help of these revisions, now the MSMEs can qualify again.

 The revision was also designed to encourage growth without penalty.
 Under the old framework, crossing the Micro limit meant losing benefits suddenly — a disincentive to scale.
 The expanded limits give businesses more room to grow before graduating out of MSME-status benefits.

-Classification is not based on whichever figure is higher.
+Classification is not based on whichever figure is higher, but rather on the MSME classification composite criteria.
 It uses a composite rule: your business must satisfy the limits for BOTH investment AND turnover to qualify for a given category.
 If you cross the ceiling on either one, you automatically move to the next higher category.

 For example, a business with ₹20 crore investment (qualifies for Small) but ₹110 crore turnover (exceeds Small's ₹100 crore limit) is classified as Medium — even though its investment alone would place it in Small.